codesharedot/quantum-resistant-ledger-price/README.md

-# bitbook-gambling price
+# beldex price

-Gets the bitbook-gambling price with Python (from JSON).
+Gets the beldex price with Python (from JSON).

 https://pythonbasics.org